seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 # A discussion of what could have been done to improve the mutation score of the test suites

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing
+Mutation testing is used to see how well our test cases are able to catch mutations in the code.
+Also, we can use mutation testing to see which parts of the code wasn't covered adequately by test cases.
+Hidden bugs would not be able to be identified by any other type of testing.
+By running mutation tests, we can see how well our test cases covers these hidden bugs, and overall how good our testing covers the code when it comes to mutations.
+The fact it can catch these holes in test suites and catch hidden defects is a huge advantage of this type of testing.
+This type of testing catches all faults.
+This also ensures the original code is well covered overall.
+We can ensure testing is done to a high standard.
+However, this testing is complex, and takes a lot of time to do.
+Also, the tester needs extensive knowledge about the original code in order to create these types of tests.
+This also means this type of testing isn't usable for black box testing.
+Also, this type of testing takes a lot of time, and even though many tools are automated, it still takes a lot of time to run the test tool, and then analyze it.
 # Explain your SELENUIM test case design process

 # Explain the use of assertions and checkpoints